-1. You are expected to maintain academic integrity in this course according to the student academic behavior standards.
-For further details take a look at: Undergraduate Student Policies and/or Graduate Student Policies OR read what I wrote above!

-- 2. Keep up with the readings.
+- 1. You are expected to maintain academic integrity in this course according to the student academic behavior standards.
+For further details take a look at: Undergraduate Student Policies and/or Graduate Student Policies OR keep reading below! - 2.
+Keep up with the readings.
 You will have chapters, modules, discussion postings, and e-mail messages to read for the class.
-As with any learning experience, the more you are able to put into reading, thinking, and applying the material in this course, the more you will get out of the course. - 3.
-Be prepared to spend at least 6 9 hours per week working on this course.
+As with any learning experience, the more you are able to put into reading, thinking, and applying the material in this course, the more you will get out of the course.

+- 3. Be prepared to spend at least 6 9 hours per week working on this course.
 If you are less experienced with online learning, and/or less experienced with the content of this course, expect to spend more hours per week to participate fully. - 4.
-Don't turn in late assignments.
-Late submissions will result in a lower grade. - 5.
-Don't miss a quiz or exam.
-Missed quizzes or tests without instructor approval will not be retaken.
-If you are going to miss a quiz or exam, let me know immediately! - 6.
+Don't turn in late exams or assignments.
+Late submissions will result in a lower grade (see policy above). - 5.
 Work with others.
 You are required to make every effort to work effectively and promptly with others in your groups and discussion boards.
 Fair criticism of your failure to work effectively with others may significantly affect your collaboration and grade.